 In any given year, one in five Canadians experiences a mental illness or addiction problem.
-Yet, stigma for these people, their friends, and family still loom over their everyday lives.
+Yet, the stigma for these people, their friends, and family still loom over their everyday lives.

 In a 2008 survey, only 50 percent of Canadians would tell their friends or co-workers they have a family member with a mental illness compared to 72 percent of people who would discuss a diagnosis of cancer.